RKReid/GUSTALE/README.md

 Linux

 There's also Mac, but I don't care about Mac.
-The 5 people that use it can port it themselves.
+The 5 people that use Mac can port it themselves.
 I have tested GUSTALE on a PSVita emulator, and it ran perfectly, as seen below
 ![Gus](https://github.com/RKReid/GUSTALE/blob/main/gustale%20on%20ps%20vita%202022-2-24.png?raw=true)